Experience-Monks/nyg-static-jam3/CONTRIBUTING.md

 ## Submitting a Pull Request

+We use [Standard Version](https://github.com/conventional-changelog/standard-version) to help automate generating change logs, tags and release versioning, please ensure you follow [Conventional Commit Messages](https://conventionalcommits.org/) when making commits, as this is needed by Standard Version scripts to generate change logs based off the commits.

 Good pull requests, such as patches, improvements, and new features, are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

 Please **ask first** if somebody else is already working on this or the core developers think your feature is in-scope for Create React App.
 Generally always have a related issue with discussions for whatever you are including.